Nav Social Icons

 1/2 Kneel Knee to Wall

-Perform 20-30 repetitions of this stretching, holding briefly as you bring your knee closer to the wall.
+Perform 20-30 repetitions of this stretching, holding briefly when your knee is close to the wall.

 Seated Heel Raise with Resistance Band